 Is your heart motivating you to do good despite your circumstances?
 Or are you covered in soot and still complaining instead of repenting and thanking God for where you are?

 This week’s challenge: Don’t waste your time on discouragement and disappointment.
 Try using a different and positive approach.
-It may not work the first, second or even third time.
+It may not work the first, second, or even the third time.
 But with persistence, who knows?
 That persistence just might lead you to the path for which you’ve been looking.
-(Hebrews 11:6) If the shoe fits wear it.
+(Hebrews 11:6) If the shoe fits wear it!